 - Be Aware: Check if where you live is at risk for flooding.
 Sign-up for emergency alerts in your area - Be Prepared: Create an evacuation plan and teach your children how to contact you in case of emergency - Avoid Standing Water, if possible.
 Stormwater can be a source of infectious diseases, contain chemical hazards, and cause injury.
-Do not swim after storms - Know the Risks: After flooding, excess moisture and standing water contribute to the growth of mold in homes.
+Do not swim after storms.
+If you must come in contact with floodwater, wear rubber boots, gloves, and goggles. - Know the Risks: After flooding, excess moisture and standing water contribute to the growth of mold in homes.
 Exposure to mold can be a health risk for children with underlying health conditions such as asthma.
 Seek help from your child's medical provider for health related concerns

+Did you know?
 The sea level is rising more quickly due to increasing temperatures and precipitation.
+By 2050, the Northeast US will see a 50% increase in precipitation overall, and a threefold increase in severe storms.
 Sea level rise can cause flooding and pollute the water that children drink from and play in.
 Flooding in buildings can also lead to the growth of mold, which is harmful for our health.